 Accelerating Access to Dementia Screening

 The Alzheimer’s Association and AIM are proud to work with bipartisan congressional champions to advance the ASAP Act.
-Join us to ask Congress to leverage diagnostic innovation for earlier detection of Alzheimer’s and other dementia.
+Join us in urging Congress to act.

 ASAP Act Resources